About 100 million people volunteer every year, with an annual value of about $150 billion. A 2019 study showed that:

 In 2019, Kamala Harris did just that.
 Her campaign sent out texts to supporters regularly- only 10% of which were for donation requests.
 Most of her fellow candidates used texting as a means to raise funds.
 Kamala used the tool to start a grassroots movement and to ask supporters to volunteer.
 All the text replies were recorded and updated on their CRM.
 This allowed the campaign to send personalized, more relevant messages to their contacts.

-You too can use this strategy to gather new volunteers for your campaign or cause.
+You too can use this volunteer recruitment plan for your campaign or cause.

 Your biggest cheerleaders are your volunteers.
 They have deep faith in your cause and are willing to spend the time and effort to further it.
 So one efficient way of getting in more people is to ask them to bring like-minded people along.